The ultimate guide to starting your own Survival and Preparedness Food Pantry

 Whole grains are infinitely better than refined grains because their nutritious outer layers (bran) are not stripped off after harvesting.
 [11] While their nutrient content varies, whole grains are typically a good source of vitamins A and E, B-complex vitamins, iron, magnesium, phosphorus and selenium.
 [12]

 If you’re looking for clean, certified organic whole grains to add to your survival pantry, check out these offerings from the Health Ranger Store.
-Laboratory tested for glyphosate, heavy metals and microbiology for your peace of mind, Health Ranger Select Organic Quinoa, Health Ranger Select Organic Tri-color Quinoa and Health Ranger Select Organic Millet come in convenient mega buckets for long-term storage.
+Laboratory tested for glyphosate, heavy metals and microbiology for your peace of mind, these products come in convenient mega buckets or #10 cans – ready for long-term storage.

-Healthy fats like omega fatty acids are also called essential fatty acids because your body needs them but cannot produce them on its own.
+Healthy fats like omega fatty acids are also called essential fatty acids because your body needs these nutrients but cannot produce them on its own.
 [13][14] Omega fats also provide energy (calories) for your body, so foods that are high in these healthy fats are great additions to your survival food stockpile.
 [15] Omega-3 fats are abundantly present in fatty fish, but you can also get them from plant-based sources such as organic nuts and seeds.
-Nuts and seeds also contain significant amounts of omega-6s.
+Nuts and seeds also contain significant amounts of omega-6s, along with fiber, energy-supporting B vitamins and essential minerals.

-Protein is essential for building muscle.
-In times of emergency, you will need strong muscles to perform various physical activities, so getting enough protein from your diet is a must.
-Lean red meat and poultry are great high-protein sources, but so are beans and other legumes.
+Protein is essential for building muscles.
+In times of emergencies, you will need strong muscles to perform various physical activities, so getting enough protein from your diet is a must.
+Lean red meat and poultry are great protein sources, but so are beans and other legumes.
 The latter are also inexpensive and high in fiber, making them incredibly filling and the perfect survival foods to stock up on.

 Aside from protein and fiber, beans are a good source of vitamins B1, B2, B6, B9 and C and minerals like calcium, copper, iron, magnesium, manganese, phosphorus and potassium.
 [16] Similarly, other legumes such as peas and lentils provide varying amounts of B vitamins, vitamin C, iron, copper, magnesium, manganese, zinc and phosphorous.
 [17]

 As mentioned above, organic fruits and vegetables are generous sources of vitamins, minerals, antioxidants and other beneficial phytonutrients.
-As such, they deserve a place in your survival food pantry.
+As such, they also deserve a place in your survival food pantry.
 To ensure that they last long in storage, purchase them freeze-dried.
-You can easily add them to all kinds of recipes, including healthy beverages.
+You can easily add them to all kinds of recipes, including healthy beverages, to fulfill your nutritional needs.
 To rehydrate, simply soak them in water.

-Health Ranger Select Freeze-Dried Organic Broccoli and Health Ranger Select Freeze-Dried Organic Chopped Kale are also carefully packed in long-term storable #10 cans.
-All of our products are vegan, certified Kosher and organic, and lab tested for glyphosate, heavy metals and microbiology.
+All the abovementioned Freeze-Dried Organic Fruit products are certified Kosher and organic and lab tested for glyphosate, heavy metals and microbiology.

 Salt and sweeteners are important ingredients for cooking.
-Without these, food will taste bland or unpleasant and will become simply unenjoyable.
-But did you know that salt and raw honey, a healthy alternative to regular sugar, have plenty of other uses outside the kitchen?
+Without them, food will taste bland or unpleasant and will become simply unenjoyable.
+But did you know that salt and raw honey – a healthy alternative to regular sugar – have plenty of other uses outside the kitchen?

-A versatile preparedness item, salt can also be used to make a saline solution, fight weeds, clean your teeth, knock rust off your survival equipment and much more.
-[18] Raw honey, on the other hand, can be used to make cough syrup, dress wounds, condition your hair and moisturize your skin, among other uses.
+A versatile preparedness item, salt can also be used to make a saline solution, fight weeds, clean your teeth, knock rust off your survival equipment and more.
+[18] Raw honey, meanwhile, can be used to make cough syrup, dress wounds, condition your hair and moisturize your skin, among other uses.
 [19]

-Health Ranger Select Organic Coconut Palm Sugar is another healthy sugar alternative that you can store in your survival pantry.
-Extracted from the bark and fruits of tropical coconut palms, it is a common alternative to brown sugar and boasts a low glycemic index.
-This product comes in storable #10 cans.
+· Health Ranger Select Organic Coconut Palm Sugar – extracted from the bark and fruits of tropical coconut palms; comes in storable #10 cans.

 When SHTF, it wouldn’t hurt to have other types of beverages to drink besides water.
 If you’re a regular coffee drinker, stock up on instant coffee instead of fresh coffee.
 Because of its low moisture content, instant coffee will last longer in storage, typically around two or more years depending on how it was processed and how well it was packaged.
 [20]